 Langston Hughes has been on mind all week.
-I think he would be amazed and agog and joyful at the election results.
 One can only imagine what he might have been inspired to write.
 Throughout the course of his life (1902-1967), Hughes wrote movingly, painfully, and honestly about blacks in America, in poetry, plays, essays, and stories.
 He was inspired by American poets Walt Whitman, Paul Laurence Dunbar, Claude McKay, and Carl Sandburg (“my guiding star”, Hughes called him).

 In a 1947 article, “My Adventures as a Social Poet”, Langston Hughes wrote,